Jafner/5etools_wikijs/5etools/install.md

 ![get.5e.tools.png](/assets/get.5e.tools.png)

 # Serving the Files
 Once you have the 5eTools server source files, you'll need a way to serve them, on your PC, local network, or even the internet.
-This guide will cover setting up 5eTools with a handful of the most popular web servers, sorted by operating system.
+This guide will cover setting up 5eTools with `devd`, a lightweight local web server.
+If you would prefer a "full-fat" solution, we also cover a handful of the most popular web servers, sorted by operating system.

 ## Windows
 For the purposes of this guide (to keep our wiki maintainers sane), we'll assume you're using Windows 10.